zcherna/Capstone-Predicting-Customer-Subscription-to-Financial-Products/README.md

 ![Term Deposit Distribution](./Images/term_deposit_distribution.png)

 I then wanted to gain insights about the types of customers who have historically subscribed to term deposits.
-I created a number of visualizations which can be seen in the jupyter notebook that look at subscription rate given a certain attribute.
+I created a number of visualizations which can be seen in the [Jupyter Notebook](./Final_Notebook/Jupyter_Notebook.ipynb) that look at subscription rate given a certain attribute.
 The following visualizations stood out to me as potential areas for strategic action:

 ![Age Range](./Images/age_range.png)